Chickpea Cauliflower Curry

 • Store on it’s own or in a container with rice.

-• Fridge: Up to 5 days in a sealed container.
+• Refrigerator: Up to 5 days in an airtight container.

 • Freezer: Up to 3 months in a sealed container.
 Thaw overnight in the fridge.